ayahariri/Reading-Notes/README.md

 ### Summary of Growth Mindset

-All in all, growth mindset is implementing a positive mindest into whatever challenge, obstacle, criticism that you face during your process.
+All in all, growth mindset is implementing a *positive mindset* into whatever challenge, obstacle, criticism that you face during your process.
 It is also wanting and understanding that you can expand your learning capabilities.
 Wanting to grow in all aspects of your learning pathway, with the success and failure that come in between.
 Failure should never be taken granted of or ignored,

 > "Don’t worry about failure.
 Worry about the chances you miss when you don’t even try."
 > -Sherman Finesilver